krootee/Ghost/README.md

 - [ ] Figure out the gears for the motor

 #### Other
+- [ ] Draw acrylic cover for PCB in OpenSCAD
 - [ ] Laser-cut an acrylic cover for PCB

 ## Bill of materials / Partlist